rubymonolith/superform/README.md

     end %>
 ```

 That's very spartan form!
-Let's add labels and HTML between each form row so we have something to work with.
+Let's add labels and HTML between each form row so we have something that looks much better.

 ```ruby
 <%= render ApplicationForm.new model: @user do